nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Deadline format: `deadline NAME DATE END_TIME`<br>
 Event format: `event NAME DATE START_TIME END_TIME`

-> Tasks are split into 3 categories: todo, deadline, event.
+> Tasks are split into 3 categories: todo, deadline, event<br>
-> todo: Tasks that have no specific date/time to be completed by.
+> todo: Tasks that have no specific date/time to be completed by<br>
-> deadline: Tasks that have a specific date/time they must be completed by.
+> deadline: Tasks that have a specific date/time they must be completed by<br>
-> event: Tasks that have specific start and end date/time.
+> event: Tasks that have specific start and end date/time

 > DATE can accept different formats.
 1 Jan 2015, 010115, 01/01/2015 are all acceptable to represent 1 Jan 2015.